 Description of the Clyde Coastal Path

 To the south, the path meets with the Ayrshire Coastal Path whilst at Milngavie, the walker can continue along the West Highland Way, then the Great Glen Way and Cape Wrath Trail.
+The Partick Spur links with the Clyde Walkway whilst the Paisley Spur links with the Pilgrims’ Way.

 Together with the Mull of Galloway Trail and the Ayrshire Coastal Path, The Clyde Coastal Path (CCP) makes up the Firth o Clyde Rotary Trail (FoCRT) which spans the distance from the Mull of Galloway to Milngavie with paths created and maintained by Rotary Clubs throughout its entire length.